[SwiftUI] Layout adjustment on the Conversion tab of the Preferences window

 Adjustment details

-In a previous article, we created a conversion tab in the Preferences window.
+We created a conversion tab in the Preferences window in a previous article.
 However, the layout needed to be adjusted.
 The status at this time is as follows.

 Preferences window during implementaion